 - On long journeys, eat and drink sparingly and often.

 - Anxiety worsens symptoms.
-Use relaxation techniques such as abdominal breathing or an absorbing book or hobby to counteract the effect of worrying.
-If your anxiety is severe, you could consider professional counselling.
+Use relaxation techniques and if your anxiety is marked, you could consider professional counselling.

 Medications either calm the nerves of the inner ear or soothe the brain’s vomiting centre.
-However, most motion sickness pills are only effective if they are taken before you feel sick.
-In many cases, motion sickness pills can induce drowsiness as a side effect.
-You may need to experiment with the different drugs available to find which one works best for you.
-Ask your doctor or chemist for further information.
+However, nearly all motion sickness pills are most effective if they are taken before you feel sick.
+Some motion sickness pills may cause drowsiness as a side effect.
+You may need to experiment with different medication to find which one works best for you.
+Ask your doctor or pharmacist for more information.

 Research suggests that ginger can help to ease the symptoms of motion sickness.
 You could chew on raw ginger or make a quick tea by adding minced ginger to boiling water.

 Where to get help